|Nutritional Guidelines (per serving)|

 Place the pheasant in a large bowl with salt and cover with water.

 Let the bird soak for 1 hour, then drain and rinse.

-Combine the soy sauce, Worcestershire sauce, brown sugar, garlic (if you're using it), liquid smoke, Tabasco sauce, vinegar and onion powder.
+Combine the soy sauce, Worcestershire sauce, brown sugar, garlic (if you are using it), liquid smoke, Tabasco sauce, vinegar, and onion powder.

 Put the pheasant and the marinade in large, non-reactive container and refrigerate for at least 2 hours.
 Stir the marinade occasionally to keep pheasant coated.

-Discard the marinade and transfer the pheasant to slow cooker.
+Discard the marinade and transfer the pheasant to a slow cooker.

 Add 1/2 cup of water or chicken broth.

 Cover and cook on low for 5 to 7 hours.

 About 30 minutes before the pheasant is done, coat it with barbecue sauce, if desired.